adanner/SandPyPr/README.md

 # SandPyPr
-Python implementation of Boids using Processing
+Python implementation of Boids using Processing.
+Starting point code with boids moving in straight lines is provided in the master branch.
+By selecting the adanner branch, you can see a full solution with separation, cohesion, and aligment implemented

 Requirements
 ============